Low-profile/santorini/README.md

 # santorini

-main.scala contains the code of the santorini player, which apparently is wrote in Scala.
+main.scala contains the code of the santorini player, which apparently is written in Scala.

 player_script is the script to run the player